What Is Commercial Health Insurance?

 What is Commercial Health Insurance?

-Commercial health insurance refers to insurance plans that individuals or businesses purchase from private insurance companies to cover the cost of medical expenses.
+Commercial health insurance refers to insurance plans individuals or businesses purchase from private insurance companies to cover medical expenses.
 These plans are different from government-sponsored health insurance programs like Medicare or Medicaid.
-Commercial health insurance provides coverage for a wide range of medical services, including doctor visits, hospital stays, prescription medications, and preventive care.
+Commercial health insurance covers various medical services, including doctor visits, hospital stays, prescription medications, and preventive care.

 How Does Commercial Health Insurance Work?